-These vegan mocha cinnamon bars are an easy to bake, delicious treat!
+These vegan cinnamon mocha bars are an easy to bake, delicious treat!
 Tender coffee-scented bars with a cinnamon kick, topped with chocolate and walnuts.

-Veganizing the mocha cinnamon bars:
+Veganizing the cinnamon mocha bars:

-Making the mocha cinnamon bars:
+Making the cinnamon mocha bars:

 I think my favorite part about making these bars is how easy they are.
-Making the batter is similar to making cookie dough, but it’s softer like a brownie batter.
+Making the batter is similar to making cookie dough, but it’s softer like a thick brownie batter.

 The process is pretty straight forward: using an electric mixer or a stand mixer (with the paddle attachment), beat the vegan butter until it’s soft, then cream together the whipped butter and sugars until they’re soft, spreadable and fluffy.
 Beat in the silken tofu, which might cause the mixture to look split at first, but keep mixing and it’ll turn pretty fluffy again.

 Add in the instant coffee, dissolved in plant milk, and some vanilla extract.
 In a separate bowl whisk together the dry ingredients: flour, cinnamon, baking powder, baking soda, and salt.